 When skin-care specialist Janet Harris was bitten by a dog back in 2011, the dog’s owners, Dr. Phil McGraw and his wife, convinced Harris not to seek medical attention.
-Dr. McGraw was a popular television personality and was afraid their injured guest would give them bad publicity.
+Dr. McGraw was a popular television personality and was afraid their injured guests would give them bad publicity.

 When the bite developed a bacterial infection, Harris experienced a permanent hand tremor and a loss of hearing.
 Because Harris made her living with her hands, she was forced to shut down her business.